linagora/obm-deploy/docs/install.md

 Installation
 ============

-This documentation wasx inspired by [Oliver Welge's article]
+This documentation was inspired by [Oliver Welge's article]

 It is known to work with all Linux or BSD Flavors (including OSX).

-First, you need to ensure that python2 with virtualenv and pip support is installed on your system.
+First, you need to ensure that python2 with virtualenv and pip support are installed on your system.

 Python-dev|Python-devel will also be needed on Debian/Ubuntu based distros.